-In the previous two articles, I discussed my bread-and-butter designs.
+In a previous article, I discussed my bread-and-butter designs.
 I probably do one of those designs every other week and sometimes twice a week.
 They’re quick and easy once you become familiar with them.
 Practice drawing them on your warehouse floor a couple of times until you get used to the routine.
 Here we will discuss how to add dimension to stained concrete by using borders.

 Typically, on a large-scale job, one or two of my employees start the basic layout of the ashlar pattern and I follow connecting all those dashes I told you about.
 I’m so fast at it that two employees will barely stay ahead of me.
 I can’t stress enough to practice on your own time.